oroinc/documentation/user_guide/admin_capabilities.rst

 Read address dictionaries
 -------------------------

-The capability enalbles access to countries, regions, and address types via API.
+The capability enables access to countries, regions, and address types via API.
 It has to be set to *"System"*, if the Lead creation via Outlook should be supported.
 This capability should be available to system administrators or integrators, authorized to access OroCRM via API.